PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/speech_pipelines/multilingual_speech_recognition.en.md

 comments: true
 ---

-# Multilingual Speech Recognition pipeline User Guide
+# Multilingual Speech Recognition pipeline Tutorial

 ## 1. Introduction to Multilingual Speech Recognition pipeline
 Speech recognition is an advanced tool that can automatically convert spoken languages into corresponding text or commands.
 This technology plays an important role in various fields such as intelligent customer service, voice assistants, and meeting records.
 Multilingual speech recognition supports automatic language detection and recognition of multiple languages.